 As Skip Sheffield, he had "Yup yup yup, what it do."

 Charles Atlas Superpower: Established in kayfabe, he lifted up two jobbers at the same time, but the jobbers were small and scrawny.
 He also tossed one of Miz's stage couches out of the ring after interrupting one of his shows, but seeing how it barely made an impact as it landed, it was very lightweight.
-By contrast, he showed considerable difficulty getting the 360lbs Tensai up on his shoulders for the Shell Shocked, a slightly modified Samoan Drop, whereas his predecessor Goldberg managed to hoist up Big Show vertically for a Jackhammer.
-He has, however, managed to get the even largerMark Henry up onto his shoulders for the move.
+By contrast, he showed considerable difficulty getting the 360-pound Tensai up on his shoulders for the Shell Shocked, a slightly modified Samoan Drop, whereas his predecessor Goldberg managed to hoist up Big Show vertically for a Jackhammer (though Tensai had dead weighted Ryback on the move, while Goldberg had Show's full cooperation).
+He has, however, managed to get the even largerMark Henry up onto his shoulders for the move, with some help from Henry.
+Then he does it to Khali and does his signature walk around twice.

 Gave John Cena a run for his money in their Last Man Standing match at Extreme Rules.
-An AA through a table?
+An Attitude Adjustment through a table?
 Speared through the barricade?
 Splashed through a table by Cena and blasted in the face with a fire extinguisher?
 He kept.coming.back.

 Development Gag: The name Ryback makes a little more sense if you know that he wrestled on the independents as "The Silverback" Ryan Reeves.